davebshow/asyncbolt/README.md

         # ...do auth...
 ```

+Users will almost never need to inherit directly from `asyncbolt.BoltServerProtocol`, and therefore it will not be discussed here.
+If you are interested, `asyncbolt.ServerSession` inherits directly from the protocol, using `asyncio` objects to implement
+the Bolt session logic.

 ## TODOs
-`asyncbolt` needs a lot of work.
+:zap:`asyncbolt`:zap: needs a lot of work.
 Contributions are welcome.

 * Tests, tests, tests (Neo4j, *buffers*, etc., etc.)
 * Improve buffer implementation/testing